The Cocoon Nebula

-IC 5146 is a compact star forming region, with a long trail of obscuring interstellar dust clouds.
-The image shown below was captured using a DSLR camera from my Bortle Class 6 backyard in Ontario, Canada.
+IC 5146 is a compact star-forming region, with a long trail of obscuring interstellar dust clouds.
+The image shown below was captured using a color camera from my Bortle Class 6 backyard in Ontario, Canada.

 The Cocoon Nebula in Cygnus.
-Captured using a DSLR camera and 73mm telescope.
+Captured using a camera and telescope

 The image below was captured using a one-shot-color cooled CMOS camera, through a 100mm refractor telescope.
 A cooled astronomy camera is very handy when capturing true-color images in broadband RGB because it keeps thermal noise under control.
 The camera was a ZWO ASI294MC Pro.

 The Cocoon Nebula captured with a dedicated astronomy camera in broadband RGB.
-(Click for larger)
+(Click for larger version)